'Cause when you're fifteen

 And somebody tells you they love you

-You're gonna believe them
+You're gonna believe them- Taylor Swift, "Fifteen"

 I've started collecting gay young adult (YA) fiction without actually meaning to do so.
 It started with one or two books from my wish list during our team Christmas party last year, until it grew to about ten now because 1) what used to be a generous supply of LGBT books in National Bookstore and PowerBooks somehow dwindled over the years (and those left dusting in the shelves are not my type), 2) I wanted to spend the P1,000 gift certificate I also got during the holidays, especially after reading the first YA I got (A Really Nice Prom Mess by Brian Sloan), and 3) I figured it was a way of adding more crossed-outs in the 50 best gay books list.
 Hehe.
 Call me an egoistic, pseudo-intellectual list-manic. ;-)